Troubleshooting

 Inspect the session record directly:

 That is expected unless you re-attach the volume.
-Snapshots and templates do not automatically restore prior volume attachments.
+Snapshots do not automatically restore prior volume attachments.

 Re-attach explicitly: